 Teacher may do this on the board or students to do in pairs depending upon abilities.

-- Refocus on the grid and faces in each of the quadrants. - Students draw the three things most important to them that help them to feel safe, grow and learn.
+- Refocus on the grid and faces in each of the quadrants. - Students draw the three most important things to them that help them to feel safe, grow, and learn.